psychology50/psychology50/README.md

 > What does not kill me, makes me stronger

-I'm double majoring in Chemical engineering and Computer engineering
+I'm double majoring in Chemical engineering and Computer engineering <br/>
+Looking for someone to be strong with me.

 ### Activity
 - Korea IT Academy Daegu 조교 (21.11.15 ~ 22.01.28)